lkodinsson/MARS/Basic/PHB.md

 Additional attacks made during the same turn get a –4 penalty to hit for each attack you made before it in the same turn.
 This penalty applies to all forms of attack actions.
 This is known as the *multiple attack penalty*.
 Attacks made as a reaction are exempt from this penalty (such as by a readied action).

 Attacks made against enemies who cannot see you, or who are surrounded on two opposite sides, are made with advantage.
 These are known as *sneak attacks* and *flanking attacks* respectively.
 You do not need to be contributing to a flank to make a flanking attack.
+If you make an attack that is both a sneak attack and a flanking attack it will provide you double advantage on that attack roll.

 #### Block